 If you're looking to monitor indoor air quality in a building you manage, you should check out Kaiterra's air quality monitors - used at Google, Microsoft, Facebook, and leading real-estate companies.
 Grab some time with a Kaiterra air quality expert to discuss your project and share best practices for measuring and improving IAQ -

-However, more and more research is beginning to point to the direct effects that CO2 has on the human body.
-From fatigue and headaches to lack of concentration and slower thinking, carbon dioxide can impact many aspects of your life.
+However, more and more research is beginning to point to the direct effects that CO2 has on the human body and productivity.
+From fatigue and headaches to lack of concentration and slower thinking, carbon dioxide can impact many aspects of life and work.
 While the recommended amount can vary, in general, you should aim to keep your CO2 levels lower than 1000 ppm.

-Luckily, there are some simple steps you can take to ensure that you are living life without being bogged down by excess carbon dioxide.
+Luckily, there are some simple steps you can take to ensure that your office life isn’t being bogged down by excess carbon dioxide.

-Installing and maintaining a good ventilation system will help reduce CO2 levels.
+Most modern offices are equipped with HVAC systems - heating, ventilating, and air conditioning.
+A properly-maintained ventilation system will help reduce CO2 levels.
 As the system brings in fresh outdoor air, the CO2 will naturally dilute and become less concentrated, keeping the indoor carbon dioxide within safe levels.

 Carbon dioxide is tricky to track.
 Because CO2 is both odorless and colorless, you cannot detect it on your own.
 Similarly, because the molecules are so small, your air filter will not filter out the gas.
-As a result, you will likely only know if CO2 levels are high once you experience symptoms, which is not a good option for you or your family.
+As a result, you will likely only know if CO2 levels are high once employees start experiencing symptoms, which is not a good option for them or for your business.

 There is a solution, however.
-Carbon dioxide monitors enable you to know exactly how much CO2 is in your air and when you should take steps to limit its impact.
+Air quality monitors enable you to know exactly how much CO2 is in your air and when you should take steps to limit its impact.